tamnorris94/cdaf-core-Intlmtcs/README.md

 Default setting is firefox.

-You can change the browser in the following ways:
+You can change the browser in the following way:

 1) navigate to src>test>java>resources>testConfiguration.yaml and update `driver: firefox` to `driver: chrome`

-2) command line using maven - in the terminal run `mvn clean verify`

 If having problems changing the browser open the logger and check the class `TestConfiguration` is loading the contents of `testConfiguration.yaml` into `System properties`

 Jira Password is set as an environment variable: JIRA_PASSWORD

 Current version of chromedriver is 74.

+When running tests that do not need a browser add `@api` tag to the test to not open a browser